Koushith/ProblemsHunt/README.md

 Plot twist- the app should have upvoting- anyone can build the application based on the same idea, but execution matters. the one who manages to finish the task will be featured on the top.

-also other submissions as well. we can have a poll to check which version is better.
+also other submissions as well. we can have a poll to check which version is better..